Florin Towne Centre: Florin Mall

 By the 1980s, Florin Mall was becoming rather notorious as a haven for shootings, stabbings and car thefts.
 Local gangs had made the complex a regular hangout spot by the early 1990s.
 Customers began wafting to other frequent regional centers, such as Arden Fair, Downtown Plaza and Sunrise Mall.
-A remodeling of Weinstock's in 1989 and a facelift renovation of the mall proper in the second half of 1990 did little to dispel the negative image that the center had taken on, especially in 1991 when four perpetrators took 41 people hostage at a Good Guys! electronics store that was adjacent to the mall.
+A remodeling of Weinstock's in 1989 and a facelift renovation of the mall proper in the second half of 1990 did little to dispel the negative image that the center had taken on, especially in 1991 when four perpetrators took 41 people hostage at a Good Guys! electronics store that was adjacent to the mall (now a Dollar Tree).
 It resulted in the deaths of three hostages, injuring 14 others and remains, to this day, the largest hostage rescue operation in U.S. history.

 With the acquisition of Weinstock's by Federated Department Stores in August 1995, it was decided that the Florin Mall location be shuttered rather than converting it to Macy's.
 The store closed in March 1996.
 This was seen as the first significant decline to Florin Mall.
 JCPenney was converted to an outlet store in November 1998.
 The store was shuttered in 2003, leaving Sears as the sole anchor of the mall.

 In a state of disrepair for some time, the bulk of Florin Mall was purchased by San Francisco's Jim Kessler and Prudential Insurance Company in October 2005.
-The mall closed on February 28, 2006.
-It was fully demolished in July 2006 (including the former JCPenney and Weinstock's anchors) leaving Sears, its Auto Center, and five outparcels standing.
+After 38 years of operation, the mall closed for the final time on February 28, 2006.
+It was fully demolished in July 2006 (including the former JCPenney and Weinstock's anchors), leaving Sears, its Auto Center, and five outparcels standing.